Welcome to Pills4cure

 GLP1R has two parts: an extracellular domain (ECD) that binds the C-terminal helix of GLP-1 and a transmembrane domain (TMD) that binds the N-terminal region of GLP-1.
 A centre of polar residues in the TMD domain controls the biased signalling of the receptor.
 The transmembrane helix boundaries and the outside of cells cause biased agonism.

-How Do GLP-1 Receptor Inhibitors Work?
+How Do GLP-1 Receptor Agonists Work?

 Molecular mechanisms: